Huddersfield, England... Thanks For Everything!

 I had to go and see my friend and fellow intern Paolo, it had been a while since we had last seen each other during our placements in Newark, New Jersey.
 Keeping my promise I packed up for a short trip to Paolo's university city, Huddersfield would be my destination when I took the long coach from Birmingham!
-Huddersfied wasn't ready for our reunion!
-Let's go B!
+Huddersfield wasn't ready for our reunion!
+H, thanks for everything!

 Making the most of my time in Huddersfield town centre I stumbled across 'Queensgate Indoor Market'.
-Similar to Bilston's Indoor Market this market would have fitted better back in a previous decade, I like retro but in this situation it was not appreciated.
+Similar to Bilston's Indoor Market this market would have fitted better back in a previous decade, I like retro but in that situation it definitely was not appreciated!
 This market and other sites in Huddersfield made the contrast between the postmodern points of interest to the original stone buildings that made this town look like a question mark, something that's unanswered as I have no words to describe this part of this town.
+I took 'Queensgate Indoor Market' for what it was and gave it a lifeline!
 With Paolo's duties taken care of we took things easy for the rest of the day, we both knew that things would be getting crazy later on.
+Mixing things up, I took things further up north, missing one of my lectures wasn't going to hurt, no!
 Let's just say my short pursuit of Huddersfield was insightful and opened my eyes to a place I hadn't thought about visiting.
+It was new!

 'Funday Monday' had arrived, we got sorted and got our drinks poured for the night ahead would be suitably shameless!
 With me and Paolo ready to go my intoxicated self phoned Tom Johnson, our fellow intern and friend.
 By this time I had consumed a bottle of Sainsbury's budget Gin and some Tonic so I was sozzled, my actions couldn't be accounted for that conversation.
 Tom couldn't make this trip due to work but my drunken self never took that into consideration, Britney had too much Gin!
 Nevertheless, it was great to talk to Tom and will hopefully mean a visit to Northampton will be in order soon.
 I shall be booking that Northampton bound coach or train very soon Mr. Thomas Johnson!
 I needed another drink and a taxi to the Camel Club where the next part of our night could get messy!
 Yes, It was 'Funday Monday' and that can only mean one thing!
 Yes, I needed to get to the Camel Club already B!